alephium/www/src/content/news/Builders-Uncut-Pyreplay-3bbf082084d3/index.md

 `video: https://www.youtube.com/watch?v=iVoNJRzxLGU`

-You can also find all the talks of the Athens Builders Meetup <a href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" class="markup--anchor markup--p-anchor" data-href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" rel="noopener" target="_blank">here</a>.
+You can also find all the talks of the Athens Builders Meetup <a href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" data-href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce">here</a>.

 ---

-For any questions or feedback, reach out to us on <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener ugc nofollow noopener noopener" target="_blank">Discord</a> or <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener ugc nofollow noopener noopener" target="_blank">Telegram</a>, and follow <a href="https://x.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://x.com/alephium" rel="noopener ugc nofollow noopener noopener" target="_blank">@alephium on Twitter</a> for the latest updates!
+For any questions or feedback, reach out to us on [Discord](/discord) or <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>, and follow <a href="https://x.com/alephium" data-href="https://x.com/alephium">@alephium on Twitter</a> for the latest updates!